vitamins/archinstaller/README.md

 ## Other
 ### Partitioning
 A simple partitioning tool that creates partitions as well as filesystems is included in the script.
 It is controlled by variables in the configuration file.
 If you want to create more advanced partition layouts, see paragraph "Manual Partitioning".
-Partition sizes are not checked in advance, make sure the drive is big enough.
+The partition sizes are set via variables "swap_size", "root_size", and "home_size".
+The size must consist of a number with the letter K for Kib, M for Mib, G for Gib or T for Tib appended.
+For the partition table choose between MBR and GPT by variable "partition_table".
+For UEFI booting, only GPT is supported as partition table.
 The order of the partitions is from first to last ESP, swap, root, and home.

 #### Examples
 A list of possible partition layouts that can be created by archinstaller.
 For simplification UEFI System partition and BIOS Boot partition have been left out of the examples.
 Default options are included in (brackets).